csiro-fair/marimba/docs/pipeline.md

 strategies within a unified framework.
 Accessing these metadata elements within your Pipeline methods ensures that you can customize the data handling procedures to meet both general and specific requirements effectively.
-This ability to access both Pipeline-level and Collection-level metadata becomes increasingly important later in the `_package` method, where the requirement is to report all the data and metadata to core Marimba for final processing.
+This ability to access both Pipeline-level and Collection-level metadata becomes increasingly important later in the `_package` method, where the requirement is to report all the data and metadata to core Marimba for final Dataset assembly.

 #### Defining and Using Custom `kwargs`